itsdombo/CluckGuard/README.md

 This project is still a work in progress!
 Check out the [wiki](https://github.com/itsdombo/CluckGuard/wiki) and the [changelog](changelog.md) to see updates.

-## Features

-* Automatically opens and closes based on the sunrise and sunset times
-* Easy to install and operate
-* Battery-powered or direct power for ease of use
-* Weather-resistant design
-* Easily adjustable parameters

-## Installation

-To be written...

 ## Operation

 Once installed, CluckGuard will automatically open and close the door based on the sunrise and sunset times.
 The device uses a photoresistor to determine when the sun is rising and setting, and adjusts the door accordingly.
 If you need to adjust the opening and closing times, you can do so by adjusting the parameters in the code.